1211104979/PFT-TT9L-Assignment-/AlienVSZombie/Main game/PART2.md

 6. Quit option
 7. Save function
 8. Alien generated in the middle
-9. Alien movement (simple movement)
+9. Alien movement
+10. Arrow direction control command

 ## Additional Features
 Describe the additional features that has been implemented.